lucidsoftware/lucid-programming-competition-2018/problems/missingCard/description.md

 # Output #

 Print the value of the card missing from the deck for each round.
-If no card is missing, print 0.

 ## Example  Input 1 ##